 Clothing: Select a workout wardrobe of moisture-wicking fabrics.
 Consider padded, form-fitting bike shorts to ensure a comfortable ride.
 These shorts can alleviate soreness in the pelvic and glute region after a ride.
 Avoid wearing long, baggy pants such as sweat pants as these can get caught in the crank arm of the pedal.
 Roll such pants up above the knee to minimize said risk.

-Contradications
+Avoidances

 THESE SHOULD NEVER BE DONE IN AN INDOOR CYCLING CLASS